So, you want a Tube Microphone?

 First of all, in my opinion, there is no such thing as a tube microphone.
 At least not in the strict sense of the word.
 The sound of a microphone is shaped by air flowing through a diaphragm (or sometimes an aluminum ribbon).
 That is the part of the microphone that captures the sound.

-So, what we are really talking about is a microphone with a tube preamp built in, not a tube microphone.
+So, what we are really talking about is a microphone with a tube preamp built-in, not a tube microphone.
 You can’t sing into a tube.
-And yes, before transistors, that was the way a microphone’s signal got boosted to the level where it could be connected to a amplifier or recorder.
+And yes, before transistors, that was the way a microphone’s signal got boosted to the level where it could be connected to an amplifier or recorder.

 And this is the important part: No tube preamp will make a bad mic sound good.
 It might make a decent mic sound even better, but that’s it.
 So, if you buy a $100 tube mic, you get a $90 mic with a $10 tube in it.
 It will not magically sound like a $1,000 mic.

 The second thing to watch out for is the tube itself when you buy yourself a brand-new tube mic.
 It’s not going to be a Telefunken or GE tube but something manufactured in China or Russia that does not come anywhere close to the sound of a vintage tube.
 So, my first tip, if you must have a tube mic in your collection and can only afford a Chinese brand microphone?
 Change the tube.